 GRE Exam is an assessment exam accepted by over 1000 b-schools around the world.
-GRE full form is the Graduate Record Exam and it is conducted by ETS (Educational Test Services).
-The syllabus of GRE is designed in such a way to test the competency of a student in a particular subject.
+GRE stands for Graduate Record Exam and it is conducted by ETS (Educational Test Services).
+The syllabus of GRE is designed in such a way as to test the competency of a student in a particular subject.
 The test can be taken during any part of the year and so the GRE Exam Dates are flexible.

 - What is GRE Exam?

 - GRE 2020 Syllabus